LauriM/ProjectIce/README.md

 License
 =======

 See license.txt for the full license.
+(BSD license)